 Welcome to our village Home Page

-Then there is the flora with as varied a selection of wild flowers as you can get anywhere.
+Then there is the flora with a varied selection of wild flowers, some unique to the area.

-I don't know if its being a little higher up but on a nice day the evening sky in the West remains blue long after sunset, the latter frequently being a view in itself.
+Notwithstanding being a little higher up on a nice day the evening sky in the West remains blue long after sunset, the latter frequently being a view in itself.

 In fact we welcome suggestions on content.
 Please use the contact us page for any contributions.